Use eyedrops as prescribed by your doctor. Wash

 eye.
 Do not rub or press it.
 You may need to wear a rigid shield over your

-If you have pain, use a pain reliever such as acetaminophen
+You can use an over-the-counter pain reliever such as acetaminophen

 (Tylenol).
+Be safe with medicines.
+Read and follow all instructions on the label.
 It is common to have a scratchy feeling in the operated eye and pain

 or soreness in the jaw on the operated side.
 If pain is not relieved, contact